Photograph by Rus Bowden

 Something stopped her from honking.
 Anna felt stunned, as though her head were suddenly pushed underwater and she couldn't breath.
 She just kept driving, unseeing, forgetting what it was she had gone out for.

-In a daze she drove back to the house, braking so abruptly in the driveway that she fishtailed, gravel spitting everywhere.
+In a daze she drove back to the house, braking so abruptly in the driveway, she fishtailed, gravel spitting everywhere.
 Squawking hens flapped out of her way, but they were only feathery blurs to Anna.

 Thirty-five years.
 What does it all mean?
 This house and these animals and these grown children, strangers out in the world.
-The stranger that sleeps in my bed.
+The stranger who sleeps in my bed.
 What does it all mean?

-To steady herself she kept her eye on the lake's center, on the church steeple that had seemed to be rising higher and higher.
+To steady herself she kept her eye on the lake's center, on the church steeple seeming to be rising higher and higher.
 The sight of it made her heart pound, as though in danger or pleasurable anticipation.

 She kicked off her plastic garden clogs, took her wallet and keys from the pocket of her overalls and tossed them mindlessly to the ground.
 Rushing to the water, she was soon knee deep.
 Waist deep, she closed her eyes and dove under.